 If planning to work remotely on a more permanent basis, it’s important to make sure you are comfortable.
 If you’ve got a spare room at home, great, head in there and start sprucing the place up a bit.
 If not, you need to find a way to cordon off an area in your house and make it a no-go zone to friends and family.
 Some people use room dividers, others, curtains.

 However you do it, you need to acknowledge the value of a dedicated workspace and set up some rules for entering.
 In your workspace, you want a good quality chair (you’ll be in this for at least 8 hours a day) a desk large enough for your laptop/PC, which is set at an appropriate height.
 For best results, your monitor should be at eye level so consider investing in a stand for your monitor to sit on (or just engineer something with a couple of books for a temporary solution).
+If you are likely to work from home for an extended period, or bliss, your company is looking to work remotely moving forward, an adjustable standing-desk is a great option.
+Here’s a comprehensive comparison of some great options out there.

 You might want to also consider the space “ambiance”.
 You will be in this space for 8 hours a day, so make it work for you.
 Grab a small plant, put up some posters, anything to make you feel more comfortable.
 Lots of little things make a huge difference.